Parsing Expressions by Recursive Descent

 The difference between a recognizer and a parser is that a parser produces some kind of output that reflects the structure of the input.
 Next we will look at a way to modify the above recognition algorithm to be a parsing algorithm.
 It will build an AST, according to the precedence and associativity rules, using a method known as the "shunting yard" algorithm.

-The idea of the shunting yard algorithm is to keep operators on a stack until we are sure we have parsed both their operands.
+The idea of the shunting yard algorithm is to keep operators on a stack until both their operands have been parsed.
 The operands are kept on a second stack.
 The shunting yard algorithm can be used to directly evaluate expressions as they are parsed (it is commonly used in electronic calculators for this task), to create a reverse Polish notation translation of an infix expression, or to create an abstract syntax tree.
 I'll create an abstract syntax tree, so my operand stacks will contain trees.

 The key to the algorithm is to keep the operators on the operator stack ordered by precedence (lowest at bottom and highest at top), at least in the absence of parentheses.
 Before pushing an operator onto the operator stack, all higher precedence operators are cleared from the stack.
 Clearing an operator consists of removing the operator from the operator stack and its operand(s) from the operand stack, making a new tree, and pushing that tree onto the operand stack.
 At the end of an expression the remaining operators are put into trees with their operands and that is that.